-for loop, while loop and case structure in labview.
+Labview For loop, while loop, case structure

 More than often, we would like an action to repeat until a condition is satisfied; for example, we may want to accept data from the user until the variable provided is of a particular value.
 At which point we will stop the loop so that it will not process any data further.
 This is the application where while loop is used.

 A While Loop executes the functions it contains until the conditional terminal receives a specific Boolean value either 'True' or 'False'.

 This conditional terminal will Stop If True(SYMBOL: red circle in square ) by default.
 Another terminal is conditional terminal referred as Continue If True, is also available by right click on the conditional terminal.
 Hence while loop can be used based on boolean control (true or false).

 There is another terminal called the iteration terminal, which is an output terminal (SYMBOL: i letter in blue lined square ).
 Every run of the While Loop is considered as 1 iteration.
 This terminal as mentioned returns the no. of iterations completed during while loop execution and after the execution.
 The iteration terminal initializes with zero during start.
 Hence after first iteration it returns zero.